Green, Yellow, Orange, And Red: What's the Difference?

 All of them belong to the same species.
 The difference is merely in their ripeness.
-In terms of tate as well, Red.
-Orange, and Yellow bells are similar.
+In terms of taste as well, Red.
+Orange and Yellow bells are similar.
 Green bell peppers tend to taste more grassy and occasionally bitter.

-Because they require more time to grow and are more in demand due to their sweeter flavors, red, yellow, and orange bell peppers are all more expensive than green ones.
+Because they require more time to grow and are more in demand due to their sweeter flavours, red, yellow, and orange bell peppers are all more expensive than green ones.

-You know that bell peppers come in different colors, but did you know that each color has different nutrients?
+You know that bell peppers come in different colours, but did you know that each colour has different nutrients?

 Yellow bell peppers are a powerhouse of vitamins C and B6.
 Vitamin C is a strong antioxidant that helps fight free radicals and is vital for collagen production.
 Vitamin B6 is essential for energy production and keeping your immune system strong.